In this tutorial we show how the MCMC framework, which was introduced in the previous tutorial, can be used for shape model fitting.

 In the following, we will refer to the points on the model using their point id, while the target position is represented as physical points.
 The reason why we use the point id for the model is that the model instances, and therefore the points, which are represented by the point id, are changing as we fit the model.

-We summarize the correspondences as a triple, consisting of model id, target position and uncertainty.
+We summarize the correspondences as a tuple, consisting of model id and target position.